AlexBHarley/deepstream.io-website/src/tutorials/core/handling-data-conflicts/readme.md

 If versions have gotten out of sync, the server will attempt a reconciliation.
 Currently only simple resets are supported, but the feature is being actively improved and extended.

 ## Handling merge conflicts
 Merge conflicts are handled by `MERGE_STRATEGY` functions.
-These are exposed by the `deepstream` object and can be set globally when the client is initialised or on a per record basis.
+These are exposed by the `deepstream` object and can be set globally when the client is initialized or on a per record basis.

 ```javascript
 // Set merge strategy globally when initialising the client